 Times Square is located right in the center of Manhattan and has spots all over where you can sit and take a picture with the billboards in the background.

-How did I get a picture with no one in the background you may be asking?
+How did I get a picture with no one in the background you may be thinking?
 If you stay out bar hopping long enough, Times Square will be completely deserted, ha!

 Whether you have a magical horse and carriage or not, this spot in Central Park has an outstanding backdrop!
 Located at the Cherry Cove fountain near the most popular proposal place in NYC, Bow Bridge.
 You get the trees, lake, and a piece of the skyline in the background.
 So beautiful!